keboola/developers-docs/overview/api/index.md

 however, it has no history and no other useful features.

 ### Postman Client
 [Postman](https://www.getpostman.com/) is a generic HTTP API client.
-Use it if you work with KBC API on a more regular basis.
+Use it if you work with KBC APIs on a more regular basis.
 We also provide a collection of [useful API calls](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba) with examples.
-The collection contains code examples in various languages, the requests can also be imported into Postman application.
+The collection contains code examples in various languages, the requests can also be imported into the Postman application.

 {: .image-popup}
 ![Postman Docs](/overview/api/postman-import.png)